lauvshree/ASLADigitechLearningMaterial/Java MYOB.md

 *Note that in the third line we didn't have to mention the type again, as the variable is already declared.*
 To do: Change the third line to `String i="hello"`

+### Few things about JShell which you might find useful

+* `/vars` gets the list of all variable in the shell envirnoment at the given point of time.
+* /history lists all the commands including the JShell and Java commands that have been run in the session.
+* /list lists the Java commands which are currently valid.
+You can quote the line number and run the command again preceding the line number with a '/'.
+For example to run a statement in line number 5 of the list, type `/5` and press enter.

 14. There are many primitive data types in Java.
 These are:
 * byte (-128 to 127)
 * short (-32,768 to 32,767)